mohammad-rahbari/currency_coins-exchange-rate-extraction/README.md

 To add more currency or data from TGJU, simply add URL of your selected criterions page to get_price function.

 Required Libraries:
-arabic_reshaper
-bidi.algorithm
-PIL
-requests
-BeautifulSoup
+arabic_reshaper, bidi.algorithm, PIL, requests, BeautifulSoup